-Cisco forecasts first-quarter profit below estimates; shares slide
+Cisco slides as first-quarter forecast disappoints

-(Reuters) - Cisco Systems Inc forecast current-quarter profit below Wall Street estimates on Wednesday as it struggles to transition to a software-focused company from its traditional business of selling routers and switches, sending shares down 7% in extended trading.
+(Reuters) - Cisco Systems Inc forecast current-quarter profit below Wall Street estimates on Wednesday as it struggles to transition to a software-focused company from its traditional business of selling routers and switches, sending shares down 7.6%.

 Since taking the helm in July 2015, Chief Executive Officer Chuck Robbins has added muscle to the hardware giant’s growth areas such as the cloud, Internet of Things and cybersecurity through acquisitions.